-- (5) Includes 53,315.14 shares of Common Stock held by the McReynolds 2005 Joint Trust, of which Ms. McReynolds is co-trustee. - (6) Includes 12,900 shares held by the David R. Cobb Living Trust, of which Mr. Cobb is trustee. - (7) Includes 152,470 RSUs that will vest in 60 days; are vested but deferred (and payable on a specified date or separation from service with the Company); or are vested but unsettled due to the Director's or officer's eligibility for normal retirement or early retirement pursuant to the terms of the Company's Ownership Incentive Plan.
+- (5) Includes 42,977 shares of Common Stock held by the McReynolds 2005 Joint Trust, of which Ms. McReynolds is co-trustee. - (6) Mr. Cobb retired from the Company in October 2023 and is no longer affiliated with the Company.
+Accordingly, his RSUs that were not already vested at the time of his retirement, as a result of his early retirement eligibility, were forfeited.
+The amount included in the table above is based on information provided by Mr. Cobb as of December 31, 2023. - (7) Includes 94,302 RSUs that will vest in 60 days; are vested but deferred (and payable on a specified date or separation from service with the Company); or are vested but unsettled due to the Director's or executive officer's eligibility for normal retirement or early retirement pursuant to the terms of the Company's Ownership Incentive Plan.
+Mr. Cobb is not included in the current Directors and Executive Officers as a group, due to his retirement in October 2023.